Skrylar/ImpromptuModular/README.md

 * **Step L/R**: Steps the sequencer one step left or right.
 No effect on channels 1 to 3 when the sequencer is running.

-* **Run 1-3**: When running, the sequencer responds to rising edges of the CLOCK input and will step all channels except the staging area (channel 4).
+* **Run 1-3**: When running, the sequencer responds to rising edges of the clock input and will step all channels except the staging area (channel 4).

-* **Write**: This writes the pitch CV connected to the CV IN jack into the CV of the current step of the selected channel.
+* **Write**: This writes the CV connected to the CV IN jack into the CV of the current step of the selected channel.
 If a wire is connected to GATE IN, this gate input is also written into the gate enable of the current step/channel.
-An enabled gate corresponds to a voltage of 1.0V or higher.
+An enabled gate corresponds to a voltage of 1V or higher.
 The small LED indicates if writing via the write button is possible (green) or not (red).

-* **CV In**: This pitch CV is written into the current step of the selected channel.
-Any voltage between -10.0V and 10.0V is supported.
+* **CV In**: This CV is written into the current step of the selected channel.
+Any voltage between -10V and 10V is supported.
 See _Notes display_ and _Quantize_ above for more related information.
 No effect on channels 1 to 3 when the sequencer is running.

 * **Gate In**: Allows the state of the gate of the current step/channel to be written.
 If no wire is connected, input is ignored and the currently stored gate is unaffected.
 No effect on channels 1 to 3 when the sequencer is running.

 * **Steps**: Sets the number of steps in all the sequences (sequence length).
 Since all channels are synchronized to the same clock, this applies to all sequences (i.e. sequences are all of the same length).

-* **Monitor**: this switch determines which pitch CV will be routed to the currently selected channel's CV output.
-When the switch is in the right position, the pitch CV stored in the sequencer at that step is output, whereas in the left position the pitch CV applied to the CV IN jack is output.
+* **Monitor**: This switch determines which CV will be routed to the currently selected channel's CV output.
+When the switch is in the right position, the CV stored in the sequencer at that step is output, whereas in the left position the CV applied to the CV IN jack is output.
 Has no effect when the sequencer is running.

-* **CV 1-3**: pitch CV outputs of each channel at the current step.
+* **CV 1-3**: CV outputs of each channel at the current step.

 * **Gate 1-3**: Gate signal outputs for each channel at the current step.
 The duration of the gates corresponds to the high time of the clock signal.

-* **Run input**: control voltage starting and stopping the sequencer.
-A rising edge triggered at 1.0V will toggle the run mode.
+* **Run input**: Control voltage starting and stopping the sequencer.
+A rising edge triggered at 1V will toggle the run mode.

-* **Write input**: control voltage for writing CVs into the sequencer (WRITE button).
-A rising edge triggered at 1.0V will perform the write action (see _Write_ above).
+* **Write input**: Control voltage for writing CVs into the sequencer (WRITE button).
+A rising edge triggered at 1V will perform the write action (see _Write_ above).

-* **Step L/R inputs**: control voltages for step selection (STEP L/R buttons).
-A rising edge triggered at 1.0V will step the sequencer left/right by one step.
+* **Step L/R inputs**: Control voltages for step selection (STEP L/R buttons).
+A rising edge triggered at 1V will step the sequencer left/right by one step.

-* **Reset input**: repositions the sequencer at the first step.
-A rising edge triggered at 1.0V will be detected as a reset.
+* **Reset input**: Repositions the sequencer at the first step.
+A rising edge triggered at 1V will be detected as a reset.
 Pending pastes are also cleared.

-* **Clock**: when the sequencer is running, each rising edge (1.0V threshold) will advance the sequencer by one step.
+* **Clock**: When the sequencer is running, each rising edge (1V threshold) will advance the sequencer by one step.
 The width (duration) of the high pulse of the clock is used as the width (duration) of the gate outputs.